acald-creator/underground-nexus/README.md

 **7.** The Athena0 Kali node happens to be a primary monitoring point for Grafana and Loki and also includes Radare2 (forensics tool used by NSA) for deep analysis that can be monitored with Grafana dashboards.

 **8.** Nexus can be turned into an ultra Pi hole if its DNS server ports are opened when Nexus is deployed (ports 53 and 67).
-This would allow the Underground Nexus to be used as a company or home SOC that can have data integrated with Pi hole data using Grafana and Loki).
+This would allow the Underground Nexus to be used as a company or home SOC that can have data integrated with Pi hole data using Grafana and Loki.

 **9.** Default URLs will show up if Nexus deploys without errors - **the links below can be used from inside the Nexus desktop if accessing this GitHub URL from inside the Firefox browser within the Nexus MATE desktop itself** (these will ONLY exist from inside a webtop web browser - Firefox works with these addresses from within the Nexus desktops):
 - Portainer: https://10.20.0.1:9443
 - Pi hole: http://inner-dns-control/admin/login.php (can change password from within Portainer)
 - Grafana: https://grafana.underground-ops.me/ and http://10.20.0.1:3000/ (default `user`:`password` is `admin`:`notiaPoint1`)
-- Wazuh: https://wazuh.underground-ops.me:5601/ and https://10.20.0.1:5601/ (default `user`:`password` is `admin`:`SecretPassword`)
+- Wazuh: https://wazuh.underground-ops.me:5601/ and https://10.20.0.1:5601/ (default `user`:`password` is `admin`:`admin`)
 - Cyber Life Torpedo (S3 bucket): http://10.20.0.1:9010 (default `user`:`password` is `minioadmin`:`minioadmin`)
 - Ubuntu MATE Admin Desktop: `http://10.20.0.1:1000` (runs as root - default `user`:`password` is `abc`:`abc` - don't access this host from inside the Underground Nexus MATE Desktop)
 - Ubuntu KDE Security Operation Center Desktop: http://10.20.0.1:2000 (least privilege - default `user`:`password` is `abc`:`abc`)